wp-plugins/prosperent-powered-product-search/README.txt

 *Prosperent Product Search*

 This plugin will help make/increase earnings from your blog.
-It will add a product search box to your wordpress site, which viewers can use to search for products.
+It will add a product search box to your WordPress site, which viewers can use to search for products.
 When they click the product through your site they will be redirected to the Merchant's site.
 If they make a purchase you will earn a commission from the sale.

 *Why Prosperent Product Search?*